wu-lee/rushkoff-archive/docs/_articles/open-source-democracy.md

 Likewise, a developer who leaves a security hole open in a piece of software quite dramatically sees the results of his action when a software ‘worm’, written by a computer criminal, penetrates the mail files of thousands of users, sending replicates of itself throughout the internet, sometimes for years to come.

-Members of an open source community are able to experience how

-their actions affect the whole.
-As a result, they become more

-conscious of how their moment-to-moment decisions can be better

-Open source democ ra cy

-60 De m o s

-aligned with the larger issues with which they are concerned.
-A

-programmer concerned with energy consumption and the

-environment might take time to consider how a particular screensaver routine impacts the total energy consumption pattern of a

-particular monitor.
-The programmer already understands that if the

-code is used on millions of machines, each effort to reduce energy

-consumption by a minuscule amount can amplify into tremendous

-energy savings.
-(Indeed, it has been calculated that the energy

-required to power all the televisions and computers in America that

-are currently in sleep mode equals the output of an entire average-size

-power plant.)
+Members of an open source community are able to experience how their actions affect the whole.
+As a result, they become more conscious of how their moment-to-moment decisions can be better aligned with the larger issues with which they are concerned.
+A programmer concerned with energy consumption and the environment might take time to consider how a particular screensaver routine impacts the total energy consumption pattern of a particular monitor.
+The programmer already understands that if the code is used on millions of machines, each effort to reduce energy consumption by a minuscule amount can amplify into tremendous energy savings.
+(Indeed, it has been calculated that the energy required to power all the televisions and computers in America that are currently in sleep mode equals the output of an entire average-size power plant.)

 The experience of open source development, or even just the